Assault1/iodineAssignment/README.md

 ## How to write tests and How to organize the tests.
 Current Cypress framework is structured in four layer.
 Design of current framework is comprised of -

-End to End test - All test are written in cypress/integration/ folder.
+1. End to End test - All test are written in cypress/integration/ folder.
 Test file should have *.spec.js filename in the end.
-Page Actions - All repeatable action are written in this folder.
+2. Page Actions - All repeatable action are written in this folder.
-Page Object - All object which are utilised actions files are being declared here and returned at per the requirement of the test.
+3. Page Object - All object which are utilised actions files are being declared here and returned at per the requirement of the test.
-Locator - CSS locator elements are stored here.
+4. Locator - CSS locator elements are stored here.
 It is in JSON format.
-Test data - All user specific data is present here. ie- Name, Job type etc. t is in JSON format.
+Test data - All user specific data is present here. ie- Name, Job type etc. It is in JSON format.

 ## Reports